illusivedmg/TSP/README.md

 * Set iter variables from cmd line (duh)
 * Threading
 * Format/populate edge weights for more standard TSP algo behavior
+* Use number of and specific permutations to bracket best solution
 * Revisit in Adv Algorithms